StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/create-a-dashboard.md

 <!-- md:permission `manageDashboard` -->

-This topic provides step-by-step instructions for creating a [dashboard](about-dashboards.md) in TheHive.

-You can create a dashboard from scratch or duplicate an existing one.
+Create a [dashboard](about-dashboards.md) in TheHive from scratch or by duplicating an existing one.

 If you want to use a dashboard from another organization or TheHive instance as a template, you can [import it](export-import-a-dashboard.md#import-a-dashboard).